The Vosges peak road by van and motorhome

 The Bonhomme pass

-The Bonhomme pass rises to an altitude of 949 metres.
+The Bonhomme pass rises to an altitude of 949 meters.
 A strategic point between Alsace and Lorraine, it was a major battleground in the First World War, as the monuments on its summit testify.

 But it's also a foretaste of the landscapes so characteristic of the Vosges, with fir forests, stubble fields, green pastures and views over the valleys.